 In 2017, the citizens of Oklahoma City voted for a General Obligation bond package titled ‘Better Streets, Safer City.’
 In that bond package, $14.1 million dollars were ear-marked for facility upgrades here at the Civic Center Music Hall.
+In addition to the 2017 GO Bond funding, the Civic Center Foundation has contributed over $1 million to the renovation.

 The renovation will highlight the historic spaces of our building, and new spaces draw inspiration from historic plans from the 1937 construction of the building.